fabianmartins/alienattack.workshop/README.md

 If you are able to play, **you fixed it!**

+Play a little bit.
+Check the scoreboard.
+Check the DynamoDB tables.
+Check the S3 buckets after some time.

+For a full deployment, you will need to install the application at the S3 folder with the suffix.app.
+You will also need to deploy the CloudFront distribution because the S3 buckets are not public.

+To solve this, go to the file `mainLayer.ts` which is on the deployment at Cloud9, search for *MISSING CLOUDFRONT DISTRIBUTION* and uncomment it at that file.
+The deployment it will take something around 20 minutes.
+Same time it will be required for the undeployment.

 ## Cleaning up the environment

 ### cleanACTIVITY 1 - Destroy the deployed environment

 Go to the the terminal on your environment and type the following command.
-Be sure to be at your cdk folder
+Be sure to be at your cdk folder.

+**IMPORTANT:** Be sure of using UPPERCASE both for ENVNAME and SUFFIX.

 ```
 $ cdk destroy -c envname=<envName> -c suffix=<suffix>